IanBadcoe/graph/README.md

 Uses simple graph-rewrite and iterative force relaxation to generate game-like levels which make topological (e.g. playable) sense.

-### Graph Rewrite
+### engine.Graph Rewrite

 Retains meaningful topology by applying re-writes which by definition do not alter any constrains that were already added.  e.g. if a corridor joins two rooms, the corridor can be rewriten into a more-complex construct (say an obstacle of some sort) with the proviso that the corridor remains passable.
 Similarly two rooms which are not directly joined cannot become joined as a result of a rewrite.

 Example: